ES-1085/f2025-ds1-project-ajj-project/memo/memo.md

 <img src="memo_files/figure-gfm/growth-over-time-1.png" alt="Line chart showing GDP growth for Denmark, India, South Africa, and the United States from 2018-2024.
 All countries have positive growth before 2020, fall sharply in 2020, then recover in 2021.
 India rebounds the most, nearing 10%, while the others return to low positive growth through 2024."  />

-#### Description:

-This line plot tracks GDP growth for Denmark, India, South Africa, and the United States from 2018 to 2024, allowing for a comparison of economic performance before, during, and after the COVID-19 pandemic.
-The plot highlights the collapse in growth for all four countries in 2020, followed by their rebound in 2021 and the more moderate variations that follow through 2024.

-The goal of this visualization is not only to measure post-COVID recovery but also to show the broader economic trajectory each country has taken across three phases: pre-pandemic stability, the sharp contraction in 2020, and the uneven recovery that followed.
-The four countries were chosen deliberately to represent different continents and to contrast two OECD members (Denmark and the United States) with two non-OECD economies (India and South Africa).

-A few broader patterns stand out.
-India shows the most dramatic swings, with the steepest decline during the pandemic and the strongest rebound immediately afterward.
-This reflects a common pattern among fast-growing emerging economies, which tend to expand rapidly in good years but also contract more sharply during global shocks.
-In contrast, the United States and Denmark display more moderate movements around the baseline, characteristic of advanced economies with steadier long-term growth dynamics.
-South Africa sits between these extremes, with a slower recovery and more modest post-2021 growth.

-Taken together, our plot shows how different country’s economic structures shape their vulnerability and resilience.
-High-growth emerging economies like India experience far more volatility, while more advanced OECD economies drop and recover more gradually.

 ### Plot 2: Average GDP Growth by Category

 ``` r